 Dreaming of its Tail

 Most peacock tattoos for women and men are large, to show the intricate designs of beautiful peacock feathers.
-The feathers of this exceptional bird are always colorful, which allows you to explore all possible color combinations.
+The feathers of this totem animal are always colorful, which allows you to explore all possible color combinations.
 The color chosen to create a peacock tattoo can play a very important role in making the tattoo beautiful.
 An entire peacock, with its feathers described in detail, can look sensational on any part of the body.

 White Peacock Tattoo